 Many videos feature guest stars and their favorite recipes, from Jamie Oliver to Queer Eye’s Antoni.

-Babish is another channel with a wide range and a twist.
+Babish is another channel with a wide range and a twist, created by pro chef Andrew Rea.
 On the one hand, this YouTuber will give you well-founded introductions to classics like spaghetti carbonara and falafel.

 Many foodies will know Bon Appétit as a staple culinary magazine with a tradition reaching back to the 1950s.
 Since 2013, it has been publishing videos on YouTube to help readers master its recipes.
 Today, Bon Appétit’s channel is one of the most popular in the niche, with over 6 million subscribers.

 No matter if you want to learn how to make a Mojito or hand-craft 29 different pasta shapes, this channel has you covered.
 It features a wide range of recipes, from the everyday to the gourmet.